What is the mitral annulus?

 A number of things can go wrong with the annulus.

-An annulus that doesn’t attach well to the cusps of the bicuspid valve may cause dysfunction, which can lead to a variety of problems.
+A mitral annulus that doesn’t attach well to the cusps of the bicuspid valve may cause dysfunction, which can lead to a variety of problems.
 Another concern is mitral annular calcification.
-This is a degenerative disease that occurs with age and tends to affect women and those over 70.
+This is a degenerative disease that occurs with age.
+It tends to affect women and those over 70.